 However, as you get older, your liver can’t do this as fast.
 So, the acetaldehyde that contributes to your hangover sticks around for longer.
 It gets pushed into your bloodstream and causes you to feel worse for longer.

-Unfortunately, the only surefire way to avoid a hangover is to not drink any alcohol.
+However, the only surefire way to avoid a hangover is to not drink any alcohol.
 However, Martin Seeley, the Sleep Expert and CEO at MattressNextDay, has shared seven ways you can make your hangover much more manageable.

 1. Say yes to that late-night kebab

 Or alternatively, if you’re particularly well-prepared, drink a smoothie made of leafy greens and pomegranate seeds before you head out.
 Packed with nutrients and vitamins, this will prepare your body for having to restore its levels of nutrients later.
+Staying hydrated is one of the best ways to prevent a hangover too, so if you pair your food with a glass of water, you’ll be killing two birds with one stone!

 3. When you’re out, mix your vodka with orange juice